sapepras/ui-atomic-components/components/Dropdown/README.md

   titleClass={titleStyleClass}
   subtitleClass={subtitleStyleClass}
   listBorderRadius="5px"
+  onSelectOption={someFunction} // in usage: onSelectOption = {index => someFunction(index)} i.e returns index of option selected.
 />
 ```

 * Most of the props have some default values which get rendered if no value is provided.

+### Recent Updates -

+* Added fix where clicking outside the dropdown wasn't closing It.
+* Fixed ```onSelectOption``` to return index of selected element.
+* Added highlighting to previously selected option.
+* Fixed issues where the width of options was getting a lot more or less than the width of button